datastaxdevs/workshop-cassandra-application-development/python/Python_README.md

 ## 2. Sensor App

-You will be running the following steps from the command line of your Gitpod: all commands except the later `curl` invocations are to be run on the left-hand panel ("main-console", the one saying "Ready to rock!").
+You will be running the following steps from the command line of your Gitpod: all commands except the HTTP requests are to be run on the left-hand panel ("main-console", the one saying "Ready to rock!").

 > Note: since the code uses the `python-dotenv` package, sourcing the dot-env file is not even necessary for Python.

 ### Setup

-Change directory:
+💻 Change directory:

 ```bash
 cd python
 ```

-Install dependencies:
+💻 Install dependencies:

 ```bash
 pip install -r requirements.txt